ServiceNow/azimuth/docs/docs/user-guide/exploration-space/index.md

 ##### Negative filtering

-* For smart tags and proposed actions, you can filter based on the **absence of all available filters** within a category, respectively `NO_SMART_TAGS` and `NO_ACTION`.
+* For smart tag families and proposed actions, you can filter based on the **absence of all available filters** within a category, respectively `NO_SMART_TAGS` and `NO_ACTION`.

 ##### Search